stephanbakker/portfoliooz/README.md

     use eslint
-    add close button, and ESC key for it favicon try opacity for transitions refactor title stuff, one service for this write more tests remove flickr credentials from git, into environment stuff look at webpack, wtf is it doing
+    add close button, and ESC key for it favicon add uglify to the mix, for production move to github/codeship and digitalocean try opacity for transitions refactor title stuff, one service for this write more tests remove flickr credentials from git, into environment stuff look at webpack, wtf is it doing upgrade to webpack2, treeshaking, chunks?

 ## client